-- The one-off retention payments set out in the table below will be paid in cash in December 2024, subject to the member of the KMP not having given notice of resignation or retirement, complying with all Perpetual policies and meeting satisfactory performance objectives as assessed by the Board, in its discretion, prior to the payment date. - All KMP were considered to have an elevated retention risk following the announcement of the strategic review.
+- The one-off retention payments set out in the table below will be paid in cash in December 2024, subject to the member of the KMP not having given notice of resignation or retirement, complying with all Perpetual policies and meeting satisfactory performance objectives as assessed by the Board, in its discretion, prior to the payment date. - All KMP were considered to have an elevated retention risk following the announcement of the Strategic Review.
 An increase in proactive market approaches to key employees and teams in each business, including specific targeted approaches to current members of the KMP following the announcement of the review, validated this view for the Board.
-These retention awards were put in place at the start of the strategic review process and well before the outcomes of that process were known.
-The time horizon for payment was set far enough away so that the outcomes and initial instability from the review were likely known or settled, but near enough to act as effective retention. - The retention amounts for each KMP were agreed with consideration given to their existing target total compensation opportunity and an assessment of each individual's retention risk. - For all KMP except Mr Smith and Mr McCarthy, individual retention awards represent an amount equal to their target Cash Variable Incentive or one-third of their total annual target Variable Incentive. - KMP leading the Wealth Management and Corporate Trust businesses were considered to pose higher retention risk given a potential outcome of the strategic review was the separation of Wealth Management and Corporate Trust businesses.
+These retention awards were put in place at the start of the Strategic Review process and well before the outcomes of that process were known.
+The time horizon for payment was set far enough away so that the outcomes and initial instability from the review were likely known or settled, but near enough to act as effective retention. - The retention amounts for each KMP were agreed with consideration given to their existing target total compensation opportunity and an assessment of each individual's retention risk. - For all KMP except Mr Smith and Mr McCarthy, individual retention awards represent an amount equal to their target Cash Variable Incentive or one-third of their total annual target Variable Incentive. - KMP leading the Wealth Management and Corporate Trust businesses were considered to pose higher retention risk given a potential outcome of the Strategic Review was the separation of Wealth Management and Corporate Trust businesses.
 To reflect the elevated risk in those businesses, more substantial retention awards were agreed for the Chief Executive of Wealth Management (Mr Smith) and the Chief Executive of Corporate Trust (Mr McCarthy).
-These were considered in the context of the impact of the potential departures of those individuals and the adverse impact that could have on the prospective value of the Wealth Management and Corporate Trust businesses under a sale scenario.

-- In addition, minimum conditional Variable Incentive levels for the Cash and Unhurdled Equity components of the plan in FY24 were agreed.
+These were considered in the context of the impact of the potential departures of those individuals and the adverse impact that could have on the prospective value of the Wealth Management and Corporate Trust businesses under a sale scenario. - In addition, minimum Variable Incentive levels for the Cash and Unhurdled Equity components of the plan in FY24 were agreed.
 The FY24 variable incentive awards remained subject to each Executive KMP meeting agreed performance and risk objectives which were reviewed by the PARC and Board as part of the year end process.
-The conditional variable incentive of 80% of target or 46% of max (or 100% and 57% respectively for Mr Smith) was set at a level that the Board viewed as reasonable, bearing in mind the impact of the strategic review process on the business and the executives, while still allowing considerable upside for strong performance outcomes. - The Board determined that in consideration of performance against the Group scorecard (including the non-cash impairment of JO Hambro and TSW), contributions to the strategic review, and performance against agreed individual and divisional performance objectives (including risk performance), that the conditional minimum FY24 Variable Incentive levels agreed in December 2023 would be awarded.
-Section 7 of this Remuneration Report provides more detail on Perpetual's business performance and Executive KMP Variable Incentive outcomes for FY24. - Section 7 of this Remuneration Report provides more detail on Perpetual's business performance and Executive KMP Variable Incentive outcomes for FY24.
+The variable incentive of 80% of target or 46% of max (or 100% and 57% respectively for Mr Smith) was set at a level that the Board viewed as reasonable, bearing in mind the impact of the Strategic Review process on the business and the executives, while still allowing considerable upside for strong performance outcomes. - The Board determined that in consideration of performance against the Group scorecard (including the non-cash impairment of JO Hambro and TSW), contributions to the Strategic Review, and performance against agreed individual and divisional performance objectives (including risk performance), that the minimum FY24 Variable Incentive levels agreed in December 2023 would be awarded. - Section 7 of this Remuneration Report provides more detail on Perpetual's business performance and Executive KMP Variable Incentive outcomes for FY24.